Mykola Shchors: Revolutionary period

 In March–April 1918 he commanded a joint detachment of Novozybkovsky district that fought against the Ukrainian and German armies as a part of the 1st Insurgent Division.
-In September 1918 he formed the 1st Bohun Regiment and led it against occupying German forces and the externally supported Ukrainian State army.
+In September 1918 he formed the 1st Bohun Regiment and led it against occupying German forces and the externally supported Ukrainian State army but not after initially being defeated by Ukrainian greycoats.
 In November 1918 he took command of the 2nd brigade of the 1st Ukrainian Soviet division (Bohun and Tarashcha regiments) and conquered Chernihiv, Kyiv and Fastiv from the Ukrainian Directory.
-On 5 February 1919 Shchors was appointed mayor of Kyiv.
+From 5 to 13 February 1919 Shchors was mayor of Kyiv.

-Between 6 March and 15 August 1919 Shchors again led the 1st Ukrainian Soviet division in its offensive and took control of Zhytomyr, Vinnytsia, and Zhmerynka from Ukrainian People's Republic head Symon Petliura.
-Then he decisively defended the main forces of Petliura near Sarny - Rivne - Brody - Proskuriv.
+Between 6 March and 15 August 1919 Shchors again led the 1st Ukrainian Soviet division in its offensive and took control of Zhytomyr, Vinnytsia, and Zhmerynka from the Ukrainian People's Republic.
+Then he decisively defended the main forces of the Ukrainian People's Republic near Sarny - Rivne - Brody - Proskuriv.

 In summer 1919 the Polish army began a major offensive.
-Shchors attempted to hold the line near Sarny - Novohrad-Volynsky - Shepetivka, but was forced to retreat east by the more numerous, better trained, and better equipped Polish army.
+Shchors attempted to hold the line near Sarny - Novohrad-Volynsky - Shepetivka, but was forced to retreat east by the more numerous, better trained, and better equipped Poles.
 The 1st Ukrainian Soviet division merged with the 44th Rifle Division and Shchors was appointed its commander.
 Under his command the division defended the Korostensky railroad junction, allowing the evacuation of Kyiv and the escape of the southern group of the 12th Army from encirclement.

+Death

-According to an official report, while fighting in the front lines of Bohun regiment, Shchors was killed in obscure circumstances near the Biloshytsi village in Zhytomyr Oblast on 30 August 1919.
-However, according to Mykhailo Holovatyi, a Ukrainian student of local history, Shchors was killed by a commissar of the 12th Division near Korosten after the decision of the Revolutionary military council.
-Shchors was buried in Samara, far from the battlefield, for unclear reasons.
+According to an official report, while fighting in the front lines of Bohun regiment, Shchors was killed in obscure circumstances fighting the Ukrainian Galician Army near the Biloshytsi village (near Korosten) in Zhytomyr Oblast on 30 August 1919.
+Shchors died after receiving a bullet in the back of his head.
+While imprisoned in 1937 Ivan Dubovoy admitted that he had killed his superior commander Shchors.
+Shchors body was buried in Samara, even though Shchors had no links with this city.
+In 1926 the cemetery where Shchors was buried was closed and his widow did not request a reburial, so his grave was removed.

+Personal life

 Shchors' widow's maiden name was Fruma Khaikina.
 Her revolutionary name was Rostova, after the heroine of War and Peace, Natasha Rostova.
 Their daughter married noted Soviet physicist Isaak Khalatnikov.